Alexander Rutskoy

-Alexander Vladimirovich Rutskoy (Александр Владимирович Руцкой; born 16 September 1947) is a Russian politician and a former Soviet military officer, Major General of Aviation (1991).
-He served as the only vice president of Russia from 10 July 1991 to 4 October 1993 and as the governor of Kursk Oblast from 1996 to 2000.
-In September 1993, Rutskoy was proclaimed the acting president of Russia following Boris Yeltsin's impeachment which led to the Russian constitutional crisis of 1993 where he played one of the key roles.
+Alexander Vladimirovich Rutskoy (Александр Владимирович Руцкой; born 16 September 1947) is a Russian politician and former Soviet military officer who served as the only vice president of Russia from 1991 to 1993.
+He was proclaimed acting president following Boris Yeltsin's impeachment during the 1993 Russian constitutional crisis, in which he played a key role.

+Born in Proskuriv, Ukraine (modern Khmelnytskyi), Rutskoy served with great distinction as an air force officer during the Soviet–Afghan War, for which he was awarded the title Hero of the Soviet Union.
+In the 1991 Russian presidential election, he was chosen by Boris Yeltsin to be his vice-presidential running mate, but later became increasingly critical of Yeltsin's economic and foreign policies.
+In late September 1993, Yeltsin ordered the unconstitutional dissolution of the Russian parliament.
+In response, the parliament immediately annulled his decree, impeached him and proclaimed Rutskoy acting president.
+After a two-week standoff and popular unrest, Yeltsin ordered the military to storm the parliament building, arrested Rutskoy and formally dismissed him as vice president.
+He was imprisoned until early 1994, being released after the State Duma granted him amnesty.

+In 1996, Rutskoy was elected governor of Kursk Oblast, a post he held until 2000.
+He was barred from seeking a second term by a regional court over alleged abuse of power.

 Early life and career

 Alexander Rutskoy was born in Proskuriv, Ukrainian SSR, USSR (today Khmelnytskyi, Ukraine).
 Rutskoy graduated from High Air Force School in Barnaul (1971) and Gagarin Air Force Academy in Moscow (1980).
 He had reached the rank of Soviet Air Force colonel when he was sent to Afghanistan.

-In Afghanistan, Rutskoy served as the commander of an independent air attack regiment of 40th Army.
+In Afghanistan, Rutskoy served as the commander of an independent air attack regiment of the 40th Army.
 During the war, his aircraft was shot down twice, but on both occasions he managed to eject safely.
-On the third occasion, his Su-25 aircraft entered Pakistani airspace over Miranshah, and was shot down by a PAF F-16 Falcon flown by Squadron Leader Athar Bukhari from the No. 14 Squadron, forcing Rutskoy to eject.
-Rutskoy ejected safely, but was captured by local people and was briefly held as a POW in Islamabad, Pakistan.
+On the third occasion, his Su-25 aircraft entered Pakistani airspace over Miranshah, and was shot down by a PAF F-16 Falcon flown by Squadron Leader Athar Bukhari from the No. 14 Squadron.
+Rutskoy ejected safely, but was captured by the local villagers before being handed over to the army and was briefly held as a POW in Islamabad.
 The U.S. Central Intelligence Agency intervened to save him to avoid interfering with the Geneva Accords and the Soviet withdrawal from Afghanistan.
 For his bravery and having flown 428 combat missions, he was awarded the title of Hero of the Soviet Union in 1988.
-He was chosen by Boris Yeltsin to be his vice-presidential running mate in the 1991 Russian presidential election.

 Vice presidency

 On 18 May 1991, he was selected as a vice presidential candidate together with presidential candidate Boris Yeltsin for the 1991 election.
-Rutskoy's candidacy was chosen by Yeltsin on the very last day of the application.
+Rutskoy's candidacy was chosen by Yeltsin on the very last for candidates to submit their applications.

 Rutskoy was Vice President President of RSFSR/Russia from 10 July 1991 before arrest 4 October 1993.
 As vice president, he openly called for the independence of Transnistria and Crimea from Moldova and Ukraine.